JiaminXu1019/Kontagion/README.md

 Gameplay Details

 In Kontagion, Socrates starts out a new game with three lives and continues to play until all of his lives have been exhausted.
-There are multiple levels in Kontagion, beginning with level 1 (NOT zero), and during each level the player (aka Socrates) must cleanse the Petri dish of bacteria (including all of the bacteria hidden in the pit(s)) completely before moving on to the next level/dish.
+There are multiple levels in Kontagion, and the player must completely before moving on to the next level/dish.

-You, the player, will use the following keystrokes to control Socrates:
+The player will use the following keystrokes to control Socrates:
 • Left arrow key or the ‘a’ key: Moves Socrates counterclockwise
 • Right arrow key or the ‘d’ key: Moves Socrates clockwise
 • Space bar: Fires disinfectant spray if Socrates has spray left